 - Transmits several important nerves, arteries, and veins that communicate between the brain and body

-Atlas alignment can be negatively affected by experiencing an accident, injury, or simply by wear and tear that inevitably happens over time.
+Atlas alignment can result from an accident, injury, or simply by wear and tear that inevitably happens over time.
 As the atlas shifts, it begins to cause a series of compensations throughout your body as it tries to keep your head balanced and your eyes level.
-This can impact the vestibular system when flawed or distorted signals are sent to the brain as a result, which can lead to ongoing bouts of vertigo.
+As a result, the vestibular system functions abnormally.
+Distortion of signals that reach the brain may happen, leading to ongoing bouts of vertigo.

 Burcon MT, Health outcomes following cervical specific protocol in 300 patients with Meniere’s followed over six years.
 J Upper Cervical Chiropr Res 2016; Jun 2:13-23.